taecontrol/moonguard-docs/docs/installation.md

 }
 ```

+The MoonGuardCommandsScheduler is scheduled by running `php artisan schedule:run`.
 In case you want to setup individually each command  you can do it as following:

 ## Scheduling CheckUptime Command